nontravis/ui-adjustment-library/README.md

 ```

 ## 「 Debug VS Release 」
-This project separates the build for **debug** and **release** mode, which makes the code not more size.
+This library separates the build for **debug** and **release** mode, which does not increase the size of the application.

-The left will build a debug mode and the right will build a release mode.
-(No UI Adjustment)
+On the left picture, it is built with debug mode, and on the right with release mode (No UI adjustment).

 <img src="./pictures/uiadjustment-debug.png" width="240"> <img src="./pictures/uiadjustment-release.png" width="240">

-## 「 How to setup a project. you can build debug/release by separate them. 」
+## 「 How to setup our project to build separate debug and release. 」

-In your project, you have to create folder are **debug** and **release** is "src" folder, as below
+In your project, you have to create folders are **debug** and **release** inside "src" folder, as below

 ```
 ── <YOUR PROJECT>